zoobst/gobi/README.md

 ### Why the remaining compute-op gap will shrink

 `Sum` / `Add` are already memory-bandwidth-bound.
 The remaining gap on `Sum` is SIMD reduction (Polars and numpy both use parallel-lane accumulators).
-Go 1.27 (August 2026) shipped the portable `simd` stdlib package with arm64 NEON + amd64 AVX2/AVX-512 backends under `GOEXPERIMENT=simd`.
-The `compute/` subpackage plus `series_ops_simd.go` (v0.4.0) ship SIMD kernels behind
-`//go:build goexperiment.simd && (arm64 || amd64)` — comparisons,
+Go 1.27 shipped the portable `simd` stdlib package with arm64 NEON + amd64 AVX2/AVX-512 backends under `GOEXPERIMENT=simd`, and the `compute/` subpackage plus `series_ops_simd.go` (v0.4.0) ship SIMD kernels behind `//go:build goexperiment.simd && (arm64 || amd64)`.
+Slices 22–23 extended the wire-in past the raw kernels: `Series.GtScalar` / `LtScalar` / `Ge` / `Le` now dispatch to `compute.CmpF64*` / `CmpI64*` directly, and the expression executor recognizes AND-chained range and bbox filters and dispatches to fused kernels (`compute.AndChainF64Range` / `AndChainF64BBox`) that skip intermediate boolean-column materialization — measured **−49% wall, −71% allocs** on a 100k-row 4-comparison bbox filter.
+Slice 23 also added a lane-count gate on the compare kernels that fixed a pre-existing Apple 2-lane NEON regression (SIMD build now matches scalar build on Apple, wins expected on amd64 AVX2 / AVX-512).

-reductions (`SumF64` / `MinF64` / `MaxF64`), and elementwise
-arithmetic all landed on portable `simd` (previously amd64-only via `simd/archsimd`).
+The compute-ops table above shows where that leaves single-op performance today: `Sum` in the SIMD build is 2.6× faster than the scalar build; `Add` is 8% faster; `Filter` and `GroupBy` are within 3%, because those two are aggregate-consume-bound rather than kernel-bound and the streaming aggregate's `Update` methods run per-group scalar loops that don't compose cleanly with the lane-parallel reducers (see the negative-result note below).

-The remaining ~4.5× 1BRC gap vs Polars streaming breaks down (from CPU profile, post-v0.3.9):
+The remaining ~4.7× 1BRC gap vs Polars streaming (14.0s vs 3.0s)
+breaks down as follows, from a fresh CPU profile against current HEAD (Apple M3 Pro, 11 GOMAXPROCS, 84.85s total across workers):

+- ~42% runtime scheduling / worker parking
+  (`pthread_cond_wait` 20.6%, `usleep` 11.6%,
+  `pthread_cond_signal` 9.6%).
+Workers finish batches faster than the parquet decoder can feed them — a scheduling-shape issue, not raw compute cost.
+Cutting either the map probe or the parquet decode below shifts this proportionally.
-- ~22% arrow-go parquet decode (not our code; a custom pooled `memory.Allocator` wrapping arrow-go's decoder path is a scoped-out future win — see Future Work in CLAUDE.md)
+- ~18% arrow-go parquet decode (`pqarrow.NextBatch` cum;
+  `s2Decode` snappy 2.1%).
+Not our code; a custom pooled `memory.Allocator` wrapping arrow-go's decoder is a scoped-out future win.
-- ~12% Go runtime `map[string]*aggGroup` probe (the fundamental
+- ~15% string-keyed map probe (`mapaccess2_faststr` 5.9% flat +
+  `memHashAES` 4.8% + `dispatchBatch` 3.0% + `fnvHashString1`
-  hash-by-string cost; possibly addressable with a specialized Robin-Hood / Swiss-table impl)
+  1.5%).
+Fundamental hash-by-string cost on 413 distinct station keys × 1B rows; addressable with a specialized Robin-Hood / Swiss-table impl but the general `map[string]` is fast enough that the win would be modest.
-- ~30% runtime scheduling / idle wait between workers
-- ~14% GC background work (down proportionally with v0.3.9's alloc churn cuts)
-- ~11% gobi's aggregate consume path (already tight per-batch typed-slice loops; the fast-path type-switch already dispatches once per chunk, not per row)
-- remainder: misc

-Wall-time gains from here need either (a) SIMD reduction kernels wired into the streaming aggregate's `Update` methods (Go 1.27), (b) a custom decoder-buffer allocator to cut arrow-go's contribution, or (c) a specialized hash-map for the string-keyed groupby probe.
+- ~10-13% GC (`scanObjectsSmall` 3.9%, `tryDeferToSpanScan`
+  2.1%).
+Down from ~14% in the v0.3.9-era profile, reflecting
+  the SoA push's allocation cuts.
+- ~10% aggregate consume (`minMaxAcc.updateFloat64` 1.6%,
+  `meanAcc.Update` 1.6%, `minMaxAcc.update` 1.6%).
+Tight typed-
+  slice loops; the SIMD-reduce wire-in that helps the aligned path in `groupby_aligned.go` was tried here and regressed (see the negative result below).
+- ~10% syscalls / memory ops (`rawsyscalln` 6.2%, `memmove`
+  2.4%, `madvise` 1.2%).
+Kernel accounting for arrow buffer allocation.

+Wall-time gains from here fall into two levers:

+1. **Custom decoder-buffer allocator** to cut arrow-go's parquet decode share.
+Pooled `memory.Allocator` wrapping the decoder path; needs upstream changes to arrow-go, so timeline depends on that landing first.
+2. **Specialized string-hash map** for the groupby probe.
+   Swiss-table variant tuned to gobi's arena-scoped key lifetime.
+   ~5-8% wall on 1BRC-shaped workloads.

+An earlier version of this section proposed a third lever — wiring `compute.SumF64` / `MinF64` / `MaxF64` into the streaming aggregate's `Update` methods, mirroring what `groupby_aligned.go` already does.
+That was attempted and measured: on Apple M3 Pro (2-lane NEON) it *regressed* 1BRC wall time by ~10%.
+The streaming aggregate's `Update` receives a scatter (group's row indices within the batch, non-contiguous), so using the SIMD reduce requires a gather step to materialize a contiguous slab.
+At the typical 1BRC per-group-per-batch cardinality (~220 rows /
+group), the gather cost plus the fixed per-call overhead of `compute.SumF64` exceeded the 2-lane NEON reduce speedup.
+The pattern may still pay on 8-lane AVX-512 amd64, but the code complexity isn't worth carrying for a hardware-conditional win — so the streaming aggregate stays on its scalar per-row loop, and this section documents the negative result so future readers don't retry the same shape.

-None are on a specific timeline; the v0.3.9 wins have already put gobi solidly ahead of pandas (matched exactly on h3-agg, substantially ahead on memory) and closed the wall-time gap to Polars from 6× to 4.5×.
+None are on a specific timeline; the v0.3.9 wins already put gobi solidly ahead of pandas on wall time (matched exactly on h3-agg, substantially ahead on memory), and the Slice 22–23 compare-kernel wire-in landed a substantial fused-filter gain on `Filter`-heavy shapes. gobi's peak RSS at 1BRC scale is still **6.9× lower than Polars streaming** and 32× lower than Polars eager — the memory story remains the differentiator even where wall time trails.

 ## Development